 - the Coal River Valley wine growing area, which produces approximately 13%

 - The remaining wine growing areas, including the Derwent Valley, North West and the Huon/Channel, contribute approximately 9% to the total harvest

 Cool climate grape varieties most common in the state are:

 - Pinot Noir - 44% (used for both table and sparkling wine)

 - Chardonnay - 23% (used for both table and sparkling wine)

 - Other varieties include Cabernet Sauvignon, Merlot and Gewürztraminer.

-Are you looking at establishing a vineyard or investing in the Tasmanian wine sector?
-Download the investment guide here.
-For further information, including an investor checklist, details of vineyards for sale and potential partnerships, please contact:
+For further information, including an investor checklist, details of vineyards for sale and potential partnerships please register your interest here.

 Industry Information and Statistics

 Please click the links below to discover important industry information, statistics and other relevant documentation.